0xyy/swift-shop/README.md

 ## Lessons Learned

-While doing this project I learned a lot about using 3d models, great animations and transitions with popular libraries.
-I encountered problems with the 3d model and responsiveness to get the nice waves on the page to line up well but in the end I managed to do well.
-I also learned how to easily implement dark mode and internationalization.
-Overall I think this project is a good showcase of me.
+While doing this project I learned a lot about working with GraphQL and I realized how Codegen is very helpful for TypeScript types.
+I discovered a lot of modern Next.js 14 features like app router, server components, server actions, optimistic updates and more.

 ## Feedback